 Access:

 Abercrombie is popular to those seeking to climb county highpoints and prominence peaks.
-It's way out of the way for most of Washington's peakbagging community and even more so for the peakbaggers around the west chasing the Ultra 57 prominence list.
-But if you do make the drive, you will enjoy a nice hike in an area with few others and an outstanding view of peaks you probably haven't seen before.
+Many peakbaggers come from around the west chasing the Ultra 57 prominence list, since Abercrombie is the 53rd most prominent peak in the lower 48 and 7th most prominent peak in Washington.
+It was also the home of a fire lookout for many years.
+The trail is a nice hike in an area with few others and an outstanding view of peaks.
 Many hikers here have seen grizzly bears and caribou on the trail.
-Abercrombie is the 7th most prominent peak in Washington and the 53rd most prominent peak in the lower 48.

 Looking up the final ridge to the summit